Fireside drams: stories from the whisky world

-As the year draws towards its end, few things are more inviting than a crackling fire and a warming dram.
+As winter sets in, few things are more inviting than a crackling fire and a warming dram.
 Hannah Crosbie sits down with our Spirits Buyer Rob Whitehead and two of his friends from the whisky world, to delve into the stories they’ve shared over a 15-year fellowship.

 Rob Whitehead, our Spirits Buyer, has the unique pleasure of hunting down the casks, blenders and distillers with a story to tell – and he’s particularly good at recounting those tales.